Glossary term

 What does biogenic carbon mean?

-Biogenic carbon is carbon derived from biomass, which ISO 14067 treats separately from fossil carbon because its source and accounting treatment can differ.
+Biogenic carbon is carbon derived from biomass, which ISO 14067 separates from fossil carbon because source classification and accounting treatment can differ.
+It is not the same as a carbon-credit or offset claim.

 Official definitions by source